 Unlike my Testrun, Gatekeeper had a horrible pattern in this attempt where he would mostly fly out of reach of my attacks.
 Therefore, I had to improvise and get the whip.
 This allows me to hit him early and change his pattern to be more favorable.

 Both the hand and the Gatekeeper need to be killed to proceed.
-The Gatekeeper would almost fly out of range, but thankfully there's a small elevated ledge to the right that allows me to just hit him before he flies out of range.
+The Gatekeeper would almost fly out of range, but thankfully there's a small elevated ledge to the left that allows me to just hit him before he flies out of range.

 The color glitch in the next room happens because I leave the screen too quick after picking up the treasure chest.
 It is purely cosmetic.